 We set M/W/DBE goals on projects with ample opportunity for subcontracting.
 In order to be awarded, a low bidder or proposer must submit a Subcontractor Participation Plan that demonstrates how M/W/DBE goals will be met.

 Decisions about which M/W/DBE firms to hire to satisfy the goals set by NYCEDC on a particular project are made by the prime contractor or construction manager.
-Therefore, as an M/W/DBE subcontractor, it is important to conduct outreach to bidders and recenlty awarded contractors to let them know of your interest in the project.
+As an M/W/DBE subcontractor, it is important to conduct outreach to bidders and recently awarded contractors to let them know of your interest in the project.
 To connect with prime contractors and construction managers on our projects, click here.

 View our Topic of the Week discussions to answer your questions regarding M/W/DBE opportunities.

-Is there a questions you would like to see answered here?
-Email your question to firstname.lastname@example.org and we will do our best to address it.
+Is there a question you would like to see answered here?
+Email your question to email@example.com and we will do our best to address it.